TeamAmaze/AmazeFileManager/README.md

 Contribute
 ---
 You can contribute via one of the following ways:
-- Help us with the translations - see [Transifex translation](https://www.transifex.com/amaze/amaze-file-manager/).
+- Help us with the translations of either [Amaze File Manager](https://www.transifex.com/amaze/amaze-file-manager/) or [Amaze Utilities](https://crowdin.com/project/amaze-file-utilities)
 - [Contribute](https://github.com/TeamAmaze/AmazeFileManager/blob/release/4.0/CONTRIBUTING.md) directly to the code, help us in fixing the bugs / implement new features.

 _If we feel your contribution is a significant help to us, we'll award you a bounty with any of your preferred mode of payment._